Garrett Hampson Player Props: Marlins vs. Guardians

 Garrett Hampson At The Plate

-- Hampson is hitting .222 with a double, a home run and a walk.
+- Hampson is batting .222 with a double, a home run and a walk.

-- Hampson has had a base hit in three of nine games this season, and multiple hits once.
+- Hampson has had a base hit in three of nine games this year, and multiple hits once.

 - Hampson has picked up an RBI twice this year, but just one in each of those games.

-- He has scored in three games this season (33.3%), but has had no multi-run games.
+- He has scored in three of nine games so far this season.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.